blurrycontour/zuul-gerrit/doc/source/config/job.rst

       start executing this job until all of its dependencies have completed successfully or have been paused, and if one or more of them fail, this job will not be run.

+      The dependent job is provided with :ref:`artifacts <return_artifacts>` returned by preceeding jobs, e.g. if jobC depends on jobB, jobB depends on jobA, then jobC is provided with artifacts from both jobA and jobB.

       The format for this attribute is either a list of strings or dictionaries.
 Strings are interpreted as job names,